westonstearns/Kaggle-Python-Tutorial/chapter3.md

 - Import `RandomForestClassifier` from `from sklearn.ensemble`.
 - Build an array with features we used for the most recent tree and call it features_forest.
 - Build the random forest with `n_estimators` set to `100`.
-- Build an array with the features from the test set to make predicitons.
+- Build an array with the features from the test set to make predictions.
 Use this array and the model to compute the predictions.
+-
 *** =hint
 *** =pre_exercise_code
 ```{python}